Melani Robinson

 Did he walk over with trash bags on his feet?

 We headed out to Dakota Bar where he’d made a reservation.
 The place was crowded and noisy—filled with a bunch of hipsters.
-What is it about that ironic mustached bunch that leads them to believe they’re so w7WE1Aeclever?
+What is it about that ironic mustached bunch that leads them to believe they’re so clever?
 That everyone (even those seated two tables away) can’t wait to hear what they have to say?
 Could it be all those trophies for participation?

 OK, back to Rob.